Area Guide: The pretty Hertfordshire hamlet of Sleapshyde

 Leisure and sport

-Willows Farm is on the doorstep of Sleapshyde and features a children’s visiting farm with indoor petting centre, attractions such as a bouncy castle, small rides for young ones and a soft play centre with café.
+Willows Farm is a couple of miles from Sleapshyde and features a children’s visiting farm with indoor petting centre, attractions such as a bouncy castle, small rides for young ones and a soft play centre with café.

-Cotlandswick Leisure Centre in London Colney has group exercise sessions, a sports hall, activity camps, football facilities and a soft play centre for children up to 11 years old.
-It has a dedicated baby and toddler area and a café.
+Cotlandswick Leisure Centre in London Colney has group exercise sessions, a sports hall, football facilities and a soft play centre for younger children.
+It also has a dedicated baby and toddler area and a café.